-(a) Internal Assessment and External Moderation by visit
+(a) Internal assessment and external moderation by visit

-Component 1 - Portfolio will be marked by the Centre and externally moderated by a CIE Moderator.
+Component 1 - the Portfolio and the Evaluative study will be marked by the Centre and externally moderated by a CIE-appointed Moderator.

 The purpose of moderation is to guarantee that the standards for the award of marks for all endorsed courses and unendorsed areas of study are the same for each Centre and that all teachers have applied the assessment criteria appropriately.
 This will be by the inspection of candidates' work at the Centre by a CIE-appointed Moderator.